YiranDu2018/Beta-Test-for-FRAMalyse/README.md

 Please click the following link to download the FRAMalyse Installation File:
 - **[1 - Installation File](https://drive.google.com/file/d/1otzpfxX-SujOOS6DgbKUpHsDGDrs07EA/view?usp=sharing)**

+**Note:** FRAMalyse can currently only be installed on Windows computers.

 Please download the following files from this repository:
 - **2 - Start File**
 - **3 - FRAMalyse-1.1.0_User_Guide_0602**